Q's & A's

 24. How easy is it to buy food for the journey?

-Very easy.
+Very easy every day.
 Most islands we visit have good shopping facilities with small shops and bakeries.

 25. Do you have toilets aboard the yachts?